top of page

 About Us

-One of the country’s oldest established brass bands, WMWB has been entertaining the community for at least 187 years.
+One of the country’s oldest established brass bands, WMWB has been entertaining the community for almost 200 years.
 The earliest record dates back to 16th August 1832 when the band provided entertainment to celebrate the lighting up of Worksop by gas lamps.

 The focus now is on entertainment, with the band supporting a wide range of local fetes, galas and civic engagements as well as supporting fund raising events for other local charities.
 Performances further afield include Peasholm Park in Scarborough, the Freeport Outlet Centre at Castleford and the opening of the new B&Q headquarters in Southampton.